 Dual Diagnosis Treatment

 When an individual is diagnosed with a SUD and a mental health disorder at the same time it is called a dual diagnosis.
-Interaction between the two disorders makes rehab more complicated and a higher risk of negative health effects if not treated correctly.
-Innovative recovery centers can treat both conditions simultaneously.
+Interaction between the two co-occurring disorders makes rehab more complicated and a higher risk of negative health effects if not treated correctly.
+Innovative recovery centers have recovery programs that can treat both conditions simultaneously.

-For the best possible chance of full recovery, treatment should include:
+For the best possible chance of full recovery, a treatment plan should include: